-- In June, Delta increased significantly and dominated in most provinces with recent data available. - Delta remained dominant in July, but additional sequencing data required to confirm these estimates in all provinces. - Overall diversity of lineages decreased as Delta became dominant. - Mutated C.1 lineage has been given designation C.1.2 by Pangolin1 and has now been detected in six provinces in South Africa: Eastern Cape, Gauteng, Mpumalanga, Limpopo, KwaZulu-Natal, Western Cape.
+• In June, Delta increased to dominated in most provinces with recent data showing this continued Delta dominance.

+Overall diversity of lineages decreased as Delta became dominant.

+Mutated C.1 lineage has been given designation C.1.2 by Pangolin1 and has now been detected in seven provinces in South Africa: Eastern Cape, Gauteng, Mpumalanga, Limpopo, KwaZulu-Natal, Northern Cape, Western Cape.